AvianNetwork/avian-rpc/README.md

 ### Development

-Some RPC commands within Ravencore have known bugs.
+Some RPC commands within Avian have known bugs.
 You may experience them as a result.
 If you find that the issue comes from this library, please create an Issue so that it can be resolved quickly.